Alpe Veglia and Alpe Devero Natural Park

-The Alpe Veglia and Alpe Devero Natural Park was established in 1995 and is in the Ossola valley, in Piedmont, in the Province of Verbania, Italy.
-It is part of the Occidental Alps.
+The Alpe Veglia and Alpe Devero Natural Park was established in 1995 and is in the Ossola valley, in the Province of Verbania, Piedmont, Italy.
+It is part of the Western Alps.

 History

 The hollows are geologically and mineralogically interesting, since they testify long period geological process: the presence of remainders of ancient glacier such as the Ghiacciaio del Leone, the Ghiacciaio d'Aurona dall'alpe Veglia or the Ghiacciaio della Rossa prove the glacial origin of the hollows.

 The mineralogy is interesting: there are asbecasite, cafarsite and cervandonite.

 Establishment of the park

 The park has been established with the L.R. n.
 32 on 14 March 1995 joining two already existing parks:

 Alpe Veglia Nature Park

 The Alpe Veglia Nature Park was the first regional park, established in 1978 (L.R.
 14/78) on the Italian side of the Alpe Veglia at an altitude of 1750 m.
 It was 4120 hectares wide including the municipalities of Varzo and Trasquera, adjoining the Canton of Valais in Switzerland.